Our vision for a

 Binding CO2 in a sustainable,

 By using the full potential of bio-based raw materials in our resin production, we lock the carbon bound in the renewable materials.
-Thus, is stays bound in our customers products, which significantly improves the overall CO2 balance of the entire supply chain – even up to a "negative" carbon footprint in the sense of a CO2 sink.
+Thus, stays bound in our customers products, which significantly improves the overall CO2 balance of the entire supply chain – even up to a "negative" carbon footprint in the sense of a CO2 sink.
 This is our way forward to making our resins become sustainable, climate-positive raw materials.

 Quality and prices are just as excellent